stormearthandlava/stormearthandlava.github.io/guide/general/faq.md

 /targetlasttarget [nocombat]
  ```

 This macro allows you to cast the Elementals Ability or Icefury, depending on your talents.
-The correct item is shown once you've loaded the ability at least once after logging in.
+The correct icon is shown once you've loaded the ability at least once after logging in.
 ```
 #showtooltip
 /cast [talent:6/3]Icefury;[talent:4/2,talent:6/2]Eye of the Storm;[notalent:4/2,talent:6/2]Meteor